zoonoo/azure-docs.ko-kr/articles/media-services/previous/migrate-indexer-v1-v2.md

 ---
-title: 인덱서 v1 및 v 2에서 Azure Media Services Video Indexer로 마이그레이션 | Microsoft Docs
+title: Migrate from Indexer v1 and v2 to Azure Media Services Video Indexer | Microsoft Docs
-description: 이 항목에서는 Azure Media Indexer v1 및 v 2에서 Azure Media Services Video Indexer로 마이그레이션하는 방법에 대해 설명 합니다.
+description: This topic discusses how to migrate from Azure Media Indexer v1 and v2 to Azure Media Services Video Indexer.
 services: media-services
 documentationcenter: ''
 author: juliako